 And London, as one of the greatest concentrations of wealth in the history of mankind – from the Renaissance of the 1600s, at least – has been the greatest beneficiary.
 London is absolutely crammed with remarkable, free things to see.

 A combination of vanity donations and historically high inheritance taxes has gifted the UK public with a wealth of amazing art collections, and the best part is: the majority of them are free to the public!
 It may be that this culture arose as a means to heighten the display of wealth – asking people to pay to see your display of unsurpassed wealth looks a little grasping, doesn’t it?
 Far better to be so rich as to no longer care about anything so common as money. – However, the winner is us, the common folk!
 We get to see all the art without having to shell out for the privilege (and it’s easy to forget that keeping access to these institutions free to the public is very much not the norm).

-Doubtless you will have heard of some of these galleries, but with so much to see and only so much time to do it in, if you’re planning a trip to London, these are our must see, free art galleries in London.
+Doubtless you will have heard of some of these galleries, but with so much to see and only so much time to do it in, if you’re planning a trip, these are the best London art galleries – and they won’t cost you a dime!

 The Tate Modern, opened in 2000 in the beautifully utilitarian, Bankside Power Station, is London’s most visited attraction, with almost 6 million visitors in 2018.

 Originally founded as the “National Gallery of British Art”, the gallery was almost always known by the name of its found: Sir Henry Tate (who had made his fortune as a sugar merchant and wanted to buy himself a bit more cultural cache at a time when the “merchant class” were very much still tarnished by their concern with money, no matter how much of it they had).